MaastrichtU-Library/tech-talk/_posts/2024-08-15-optimize-iiif-performance.md

 [**vips** image processor](https://www.libvips.org/), as this one is much faster.

 Our benchmarks confirm that vips is blazingly fast.
 Processing a 127 MB TIF file during upload on our test Omeka S system took 15 minutes with Imagemagick and only 1 second with vips!
-With the JPEG 2000 format the difference is even more extreme:
+With the JPEG2000 format the difference is even more extreme:
 44 minutes with Imagemagick vs. 1 second with vips.
 As one can imagine, these reductions in processing time greatly enhance the productivity of collection managers working with the system.